 May 22, 1990 - The Republic of Yemen is created from unification of North Yemen, the Yemen Arab Republic (YAR), and South Yemen, the People's Democratic Republic of Yemen (PDRY).

 April 1993 - Elections are held after postponement due to political turmoil.

 May 1994 - A civil war between northerners and southerners begins due to disagreements between supporters of Yemen's president, Ali Abdullah Saleh, from North Yemen, and its vice president, Ali Salim al-Baid, from South Yemen.
 An estimated 5,000 people are killed.
 Troops loyal to Saleh win the war in July.

 1998 - Worsening economic conditions contribute to increased militant Islamist activity in the late 1990s.
-In 1998, 12 tourists were kidnapped, four of whom were murdered.
-Thereafter, troubles with al Qaeda and similar groups increased.
+In 1998, 12 tourists are kidnapped, four of whom are murdered.
+Troubles with al Qaeda and similar groups increase after this.

 2000 - Saudi Arabia and Yemen agree to a delineation of their border.

 October 12, 2000 - The USS Cole, at anchor in Aden, is bombed by al Qaeda, killing 17 U.S. sailors.

 October 2002 - Al Qaeda is blamed for an attack on the Limburg, a French-flagged oil tanker off the Yemeni coast.

 August 2004 - A Zaydi rebellion erupts in northern Yemen.

 February 2006 - Twenty three inmates escape from a prison in Sanaa.
 Thirteen are convicted al Qaeda members, including Jamal al-Badawi, who plotted the attack on the USS Cole.